fjankowsk/scatfit/README.md

 ### What data formats are supported? ###

 `scatfit` supports loading data from `SIGPROC` filterbank files.
 Alternative loaders can be implemented relatively easily.

+### Does it work on ARM-based Macs? ###

+Yes, `scatfit` works on ARM-based Macs with M1 or M2 processors.
+In fact, it runs blazing fast on them!
+The immense single-core performance results in a speedup of > 3x in comparison with similar x64-based systems, in my experience.